Seeed-Solution/Solution_IndoorPositioning_H5/README.md

     *   Open the Web Frontend in your browser (e.g., `http://localhost:5173`).
     *   Navigate to **"Tracker Mode Configuration"**:
         *   If `server_runtime_config.json` was not pre-configured, click the "Configure Server (MQTT, etc.)" button, fill in your MQTT broker details, server port, and Kalman filter parameters, then save.
 The server will create/update the file.
-        *   Click "Import Configuration & Update Server (JSON)", select the JSON file you prepared (e.g., from the Miniprogram tool or exported from "Map & Beacon Configuration" view).
+        *   Click "Import Configuration & Update Server (JSON)", select the JSON file you prepared (e.g., from the "Map & Beacon Configuration" view).
 This will send the configuration to the server (updating `server/web_config.json`) and also store it for this mode's display.
 The map and beacons should appear.
         *   The system should attempt to connect to MQTT based on the server runtime settings.
 Status indicators for WebSocket and MQTT will be shown.
-    *   Navigate to **"Map & Beacon Configuration" (Optional):**
+    *   Navigate to **"Map & Beacon Configuration"**:
-        *   Here you can import a JSON file (e.g., from the Miniprogram), edit it in detail (manage beacons, edit map entities if that feature is developed, adjust general settings), and then "Export Configuration to Clipboard".
+        *   Here you can create a new configuration from scratch, or import a JSON file (e.g., one you previously exported or from another source), edit it in detail (manage beacons, edit map entities if that feature is developed, adjust general settings), and then "Export Configuration to Clipboard/File".
 This exported JSON can then be used in "Tracker Mode" or "Personal Mode".
-    *   Navigate to **"Personal Mode Configuration" (Optional):**
+    *   Navigate to **"Personal Mode Configuration"**:
         *   Click "Import Master Configuration (JSON)" and select a prepared configuration file.
 This saves the configuration for local, in-browser positioning.
-        *   Click "Start Local Positioning" to begin scanning for beacons using your device's Bluetooth.
+        *   Click "Start Local Positioning" to begin scanning for beacons using your device's Bluetooth (if available and supported by the browser for beacon scanning).

 5.  **View Results:**
     *   **Tracker Mode:** If trackers are publishing data to the configured MQTT topic, they should appear on the live map and in the trackers list within the "Tracker Mode Configuration" view.